kahkengwong/CEP-IP_Framework/README.md

 ---

 ## 🔬 Adapting CEP-IP for Your Research
 This framework is designed to be generalizable beyond prostate cancer.
-Consider forking if you want to:
+Consider 🍴[forking](https://github.com/kahkengwong/CEP-IP_Framework/fork) if you want to:

 - **Apply to different cancer types** - Adapt for breast, lung, colorectal, or other cancers
 - **Explore different gene pairs** - Replace _TRPM4_-Ribo with your genes of interest
 - **Integrate with your pipeline** - Use CEP-IP as a module in larger workflows
 - **Benchmark against other methods** - Compare with your current cell classification approaches
 - **Educational purposes** - Learn GAM, PRSS, and REML methodologies with working code

-🍴[Fork this repository](https://github.com/kahkengwong/CEP-IP_Framework/fork) to start customizing for your research.

 ---